Center for the Evangelical

 In addition to different levels of membership listed above, we also have an advisory council that meets twice a year at United.
 Membership to the council is open to everyone who is interested.
 Please see our bylaws below:

-The Center for the Evangelical United Brethren Heritage offers an annual award to an undergraduate, seminary or graduate student enrolled in an institution of higher education who submits the best paper on some aspect of Evangelical United Brethren Church history, theology or church life.
-The Evangelical United Brethren heritage includes the history of its predecessor bodies, the Evangelical Church and the Church of the United Brethren in Christ, as well as the wider Pietist heritage from which these bodies derive.
+The Center for Evangelical United Brethren Heritage offers an annual award to a student or scholar who submits the best paper focused on some aspect of Evangelical United Brethren (EUB) heritage.
+The EUB heritage includes the history, theology, and practices of its predecessor bodies, the Evangelical Association, the Evangelical Church, and the Church of the United Brethren in Christ, as well as the wider Pietist heritage from which these bodies derive.
+If a submission focuses upon the latter, it must connect explicitly to the EUB heritage.

-Judges for the award will consist of the Steering Committee of the Center for Evangelical United Brethren Heritage and the General Secretary for Archives and History of The United Methodist Church.
+Judges for the award will consist of the Executive Committee of the Advisory Council of the Center for Evangelical United Brethren Heritage.

-By April 1st each year, all competing papers must be in the hands of the Director of The Center for the Evangelical United Brethren Heritage, United Theological Seminary, 4501 Denlinger Road, Dayton, OH 45426.
+By April 1st of each year, all competing papers must have been received by the Director of the Center for Evangelical United Brethren Heritage, United Theological Seminary, 4501 Denlinger Road, Dayton, OH.
+45426.
+If submitted electronically, papers should be sent to: [email protected].

-The winning paper may be published at the decision of the editor in Methodist History, and a cash award of $700 will be given.
+The winning paper will be announced in the Telescope-Messenger and a cash award of $500 will be awarded to the author.

-The awards will be announced by May 1 each year.
+The award will be announced by May 1 each year.
 The decision of the judges is final.
-No award will be made if the judges determine that no paper submitted merits the award.
+No award will be made if the judges determine that no submitted paper merits the award.